cloudworkflow/PAC-YOLO/README.md

 # Cell Detection with Patch-wise Local Spatial Attention and Convolutional Enhancements.

-### Deying Liu, Ming Gao, Jixiang Yu, Wei Xu, Shancheng Jiang, Kai Leung Yung and Wai Huang Ip
+### Deying Liu, Ming Gao*, Jixiang Yu, Wei Xu, Shancheng Jiang, Kai Leung Yung and Wai Huang Ip

+If you are interested in this research and wish to use these datasets and codes, please kindly cite our paper or contact the corresponding author(*).

 The datasets used in the paper are also accompanied: